 Greg's training in Medical Oncology was completed in the NCI's Medicine Branch from 1980-1983, following which he coordinated the intramural NCI Phase I Cancer Drug Development Program.
 At this time, he performed the original testing of novel agents directed at high grade glioma (brain tumors) as well as Phase 1 clinical trials.
 His basic research explored the molecular mechanisms of drug resistance in cancer cells.
 Greg served as deputy director of NCI’s Division of Cancer Treatment from 1985-1988, overseeing the Division’s extramural research grant and contract portfolios.
 He was appointed Clinical Director of the National Cancer Institute in 1989.

 During his years as clinical director, Greg led the intramural program at NCI increasingly towards translational research involving new therapeutic modalities including anti-cancer drugs, immunotoxins, and vaccines.
 He was awarded the Outstanding Service Medal of the U.S. Public Health Service in 1992.

 Greg joined AstraZeneca Oncology in 2002 as Senior Director and Alliance Manager for the National Institutes of Health.
-Under his leadership, AstraZeneca has forged important new partnerships with NCI in cancer drug development in cancer prevention and treatment including novel-novel combinations.
-He has served as US Medical Science Lead for Strategic Alliances, Physician Lead for the US Oncology Phase 1 Team, and US Group Director for late stage drug strategy in Global Medicines Development.
-He is now Executive Director for External Relations in US Medical Affairs.
+Under his leadership, AstraZeneca forged important new partnerships with NCI in cancer drug development in cancer prevention and treatment including novel-novel combinations.
+He served as US Medical Science Lead for Strategic Alliances, Physician Lead for the US Oncology Phase 1 Team, and US Group Director for late stage drug strategy in Global Medicines Development.
+He served as Executive Director for External Relations in US Medical Affairs.